CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 * `OM_MOVE` - EOCs trigger when the player moves overmap tiles
 * `PREVENT_DEATH` - whenever the current avatar dies it will be run with the avatar as `u`, if after it the player is no longer dead they will not die, if there are multiple they all be run until the player is not dead.
 * `EVENT` - EOCs trigger when a specific event given by "required_event" takes place.
-It defaults to `ACTIVATION` unless `recurrence` is provided in which case it defaults to `RECURRING`.

  ### Reactivation Support
 Important to remember that **reactivated EOCs currently lose all context variables and conditions**.
 Fixing this is a desired feature.